 - Russian Flagship Program

-Study abroad is an important part of undergraduate education in an increasingly globalized world.
-Portuguese students often pursue language study and other coursework through the following abroad programs through the Office of Overseas Study:
+Study abroad is an important part of undergraduate education in our increasingly interconnected world.
+Portuguese students often pursue language study and other coursework through the following exchange programs:

 - Lisbon-CIEE semester program

-Learn more about study abroad opportunities and locations through conversation with Portuguese faculty, your academic advisor, your Portuguese overseas advisor and through the Office of Overseas Study.
+The College of Arts and Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
+Learn more about study abroad opportunities and locations through conversation with Portuguese faculty, your academic advisor, and through the Office of Overseas Study.

 The Global Living Learning Center is one of several Living Learning Centers on campus.
 It integrates formal and informal residential learning for motivated undergraduates with international interests, regardless of academic discipline or major.

 Explore beINvolved to connect with any of the 750+ student organizations that already exist, or to start a new one.

 There are numerous opportunities for volunteer engagement, allowing you to give back to the local community while developing useful job skills.
 The organizations below can help you connect with others from the university and beyond:

 - IU Corps

 Sign up to receive weekly emails from the Bloomington Volunteer Network to learn about local opportunities and organizations.